 First Generation CCS Plant

-- World’s 1st CCS on a post combustion coal-fired power plant
+- World’s first CCS on a post-combustion coal-fired power plant

 - Proven industrial-scale application